Aeroluna/LunaCoopMod/README.md

 Why should that Overseer be able to detect you while it's being crushed in a Black Hole?!

 - Added Revelation to Oracle.
-- Buffed Revelation to additionally suppress detection.

 That's their main gimmick, why did they remove it?
-Revelation has been given an additional effect to suppress detection to make it more appealing outside of Versus.

 - Increased Oracle's Stasis Ward duration from 15 seconds to 30 seconds.